AMI and Canterbury local team up to help save lives on New Zealand roads

 On the search for funding, Dan approached AMI.
 AMI’s commitment to helping make our communities safer made this the perfect fit and it was clear what impact these signs could have on the lives of New Zealanders.
 Using NZTA data and AMI claims statistics, an 18-month trial was approved for three dangerous intersections in the South Island, ending in October 2017.

 We’re thrilled to announce a 100% success rate for the trial, with crash statistics at the trial sites dropping from 11 serious accidents in three years prior to installation, to zero in the two years since installation.
 As you can imagine – Dan’s pretty stoked about it!
-With the help of the NZTA, AMI and ACC, Dan’s Advanced Warning Signs are set to be rolled out to high-risk intersections nationwide.
+With the help of the NZTA and AMI, Dan’s Advanced Warning Signs will continue to be trialled at other intersections.

 Thank you Dan!